Parshant2003/ZorvynFinance-Backend/README.md

-# ZorvynFinance-Backend
-Finance dashboard backend with JWT authentication and role‑based access control
 ## 🚀 About the Project & Permissions

+# Zorvyn Finance Backend

+---
 This backend is built with **Spring Boot (Java)** using **MySQL** for data persistence and **JWT-based authentication** with **role-based access control (RBAC)**.
 There are three main roles in the system:

 1. **VIEWER**: Can only read financial records and dashboard summaries.